2023 Experiment Details

 Privacy and Security

-- All publicly shared reports and publications will share aggregated and anonymized information.
+- All publicly distributed reports and publications will share aggregated and anonymized information.
 So, for example, the report might show that 50% of hybrid teams rated their meetings as super awesome, but wouldn’t show ratings from any one team.

 - The experiment topics are not specific to your organization nor designed to discuss sensitive issues.
 Instead, experiment teams will discuss challenges with broad societal implications that are intended to be interesting, but not controversial or political.
 This reduces the risk of anyone saying something that would cause problems should it leave the room.